supercollider/supercollider.github.io/examples/supercollider-with-acoustic-instruments-examples.md

 ---

-### How to edit this page
+### How to add your piece to this list

-To add a piece to this list, feel free to edit the page yourself.
-Here's how:
+Feel free to edit the page yourself.
+See the instructions for simple edits [here] (https://supercollider.github.io/contributing/supercollider-github-com.html).

-**Step 0:** Create a github account if you don't have one (github.com)

-**Step 1:** From this page, click on the little link at the very bottom, "edit this page" (scroll down to see it)

-**Step 2:** Sign in with your github account (name and password)

-**Step 3:** You'll see the contents of the file in an editable window.
-Simply add the new info following these conventions:
+Once you get to the step where you see the contents of the file in an editable window, simply add the new pieces following these conventions:

 * If adding a new composer, insert it in alphabetical order by last name.